 - Psirri in Athens – Neighborhood Guide

 Hi!
-I am Vanessa, and I love helping people discover more about Greece.
-I was born in Athens and I love my vibrant city, with all its bustling neighbourhoods.
-I love walking around Anafiotika and exploring this iconic little area.
+My name is Vanessa, and I love helping people discover more about Greece.
+I was born in Athens and love my vibrant city, with all its bustling neighbourhoods.
+The iconic little area of Anafiotika is particularly charming.
 When you visit Athens, make sure you check it out!